Jovan Simić Bobovac: Principality of Serbia

 On 6 October 1823 Prince Miloš Obrenović appointed Bobovac the President of the People's Court in Kragujevac (Deed No. 1932) and then president of the Belgrade People's Court (after knez Milosav Zdravković), at which position he remained until 1828, when he was made commander of the Serbian Army on the Drina sent to prevent the surge of Ottoman Bosnians into Mačva.

 After the liberation of Serbia marked by the first Hatt-i humayun in 1830, Prince Miloš's priority became to settle the Drina Valley with Serb population.
 But due to the increasingly numerous and violent conflicts between the Muslim occupants and the newcomers from the Dinara region, particularly from Grahovo (now in Montenegro), Prince Miloš sent Bobovac from Belgrade to the region of Azbukovica to join knez Jevrem Obrenović and Petar Vasić in supervising and hastening the relocation of the Muslims who did not accept the provisions of the Hatt-i humayun, which unambiguously ordered the compulsory eviction of Ottomans from Serbia, except those registered in the territories of the garrison posts.
 This decision was particularly opposed by the Muslims in the villages by the Drina and around the town of Soko.
 Bobovac began his mission together with the abovementioned chiefs at the end of February, 1830.
 In April he already came into conflict with the Muslims whom Husein Pasha from Belgrade had called upon by decree (buruntia) to return to their former estates and continue to farm them as they had before the eviction.
 Until August of the same year Muslims returned en masse to the Soko district, and by January 1831 they had practically all returned.
 During that time Bobovac had several conflicts with these, who wrote to Prince Miloš about it on March 9/21 threatening that they "will not leave until there are dead bodies".
 Despite the complex situation, Bobovac managed to complete the task entrusted to him by Miloš in 1831, but at the cost of a serious conflict with some of the Muslim chiefs which was to have tragic consequences for him and his life several months later.

 Last years and death

 Although Bobovac, according to his contemporaries, was an exceptionally "great friend of Prince Miloš", towards the end of his lifetime he supported the defenders of the Serbian Constitution in their wish to restrict Miloš's absolutism.
 Records suggest that Bobovac fell into disfavour with Miloš.
 But that fact has to this day failed to shed light on the exact cause of his sudden death on July 14/26, 1832.
 Namely, after Bobovac was ambushed by a never identified group of people, who could more probably have been Muslims from the Soko district seeking revenge due to Bobovac's role in their relocation to Bosnia, Bobovac died from his wounds, at the age of 67.
-He was buried on July 15/27, 1832 by the church in Kamenica near Valjevo, his endowment.
+He was buried on July 15/27, 1832 by the church in Kamenica (Valjevo), his endowment.